I am a 5th-year Ph.D. Candidate at UCSB. I am interested in the economics of forest conservation and policy.

 Works in Progress

-• Community Land-Use Consensus and Forest Outcomes (with Mark Buntaine, Yifan (Flora) He, Stuart Hamilton, and Marco Millones)
+Coca eradication and alternative development programs: evidence from Peru (with Mark Buntaine, Yifan (Flora) He, Stuart Hamilton, and Marco Millones)

 Email: acostolapede@ucsb.edu